 - (1) All hospitals must provide adequate cost data based on financial and statistical records which can be verified by qualified auditors.
 The hospital will submit a cost report each year.
 The cost data must be based on an approved method of cost finding and on the accrual basis of accounting.
 However, where governmental institutions operate on a cash basis of accounting, cost data on this basis will be acceptable, subject to appropriate treatment of capital expenditures. - (2) The cost finding method to be used by hospitals will be the step-down method.
 This method recognizes that services rendered by certain non-revenue-producing departments or centers are utilized by certain other non-revenue-producing centers.
 All costs of non-revenue-producing centers are allocated to all centers which they serve, regardless of whether or not these centers produce revenue.
 The cost of the non-revenue-producing center serving the greatest number of other centers while receiving benefits from the least number of centers is apportioned first.
 Following the apportionment of the cost of the non-revenue-producing center, that center will be considered "closed" and no further costs will be apportioned to it.
 This applies even though it may have received some service from a center whose cost is apportioned later.
-Generally when two centers render services to an equal number, that center which has the greatest amount of expense will be allocated first. - B. Reporting year: For the purpose of determining payment rates, the reporting year is the hospital's fiscal year. - C. Cost reporting: At the end of each of its fiscal years, the hospital will provide to the department or it audit agent an itemized list of allowable costs (financial and statistical report) on the New Mexico [title XIX] MAD cost reporting form.
-The cost report must be submitted within 90 calendar days after the close of the hospital's fiscal year.
-Failure to file a report within the 90 calendar day limit, unless an extension is granted, will result in suspension of [title XIX] MAD payments, until such time as the report is received.
+Generally when two centers render services to an equal number, that center which has the greatest amount of expense will be allocated first.

+- B. Reporting year: For the purpose of determining payment rates, the reporting year is the hospital's fiscal year. - C. Cost reporting: At the end of each of its fiscal years, the hospital will provide to the department or its audit agent an itemized list of allowable costs (financial and statistical report) on the New Mexico MAD cost reporting form.
+The cost report must be submitted within five months after the close of the hospital's fiscal year.
+Failure to file a report within the five month limit, unless an extension is granted, will result in any or all of the following: suspensions of MAD payments, suspension of the provider's medicaid number, or a penalty of \$100 per day until such time as the report and other substantiating data is received.
+Extensions may be granted based on 42 CFR Part 413.